The Way You Make Me Feel: Background and composition

 "The Way You Make Me Feel" has been featured on multiple greatest hits and compilation albums by Jackson since the song's release, including the first disc of Jackson's two-disc compilation album HIStory: Past, Present and Future, Book I in 1995, Jackson's greatest hits album Number Ones in 2003, and the This Is It compilation album in 2009.

-Musically, "The Way You Make Me Feel" is a pop and R&B song composed of blues harmonies.
+"The Way You Make Me Feel" is a pop and R&B song composed of blues harmonies.
 Jackson's vocal range on the recording spans from B_{3} to A_{5}.

 Critical reception

 "The Way You Make Me Feel" generally received positive reviews from contemporary music critics.
 AllMusic reviewer Stephen Thomas Erlewine listed the song alongside the album's title track, "I Just Can't Stop Loving You", and "Man in the Mirror" as being "track picks" from Bad.
 Erlewine commented that out of all of Bads songs, "only three can stand alongside album tracks from its predecessor", which were "Bad", "The Way You Make Me Feel", and "I Just Can't Stop Loving You".
 Jon Pareles, a writer for The New York Times, commented that Jackson's songs, "The Way You Make Me Feel" and "I Just Can't Stop Loving You", "say nothing more personalized than their titles".